Buenos Aires Metropolitan Cathedral: First cathedral

-After 1662, the cathedral was again rebuilt under bishop Cristóbal de la Mancha y Velazco and governor José Martínez de Salazar, being re-inaugurated in 1671.
-The cathedral now had three naves covered by a wooden roof and a tower.
+Second cathedral

+When the third bishop of Buenos Aires, Friar Cristóbal de la Mancha y Velazco arrived at his see on October 6, 1641, he found the cathedral, if not in a ruinous state, at least very deteriorated.
+So he immediately conceived the idea of building a new cathedral and communicated it to the king on November 19, 1662.
+According to the plan he enclosed, the temple was to have three naves; for its construction, 5,000 pesos would be needed, a sum he requested from the royal treasury.
+In the person of the excellent governor Don José Martínez de Salazar, the bishop found someone who would collaborate in the construction of the temple not only with his influence, but even with money of his own.
+In 1671 the cathedral was finished, it consisted of three naves, a wooden roof and a tower, it was of regular proportions.

+But behold, a work with so many appearances of solidity, after seven years, because of the inferior quality of some materials used in its construction, began to show signs of its inevitable ruin.
+This is the second cathedral.

 Due to the bad quality of its building materials, the tower and the roof of this church fell down in the early 1680s.
 The whole church was again rebuilt, starting in 1684, under bishop Azcona Imberto.
 In 1695 the building was almost finished, with the flanking towers of the façade and the sacristy still to be completed.

 In the early 18th century the works were slow, and the first tower was finished only around 1721.
 The second tower was begun in 1722 and finished around 1725.
 The main façade was redesigned between 1725 and 1727 by the Italian Jesuit Giovanni Bianchi (also spelled Blanqui).
 The design of the new façade was directly inspired by Italian Mannerist architecture.